 On July 4, 2010, Google commemorated both Independence Day and Rube Goldberg's birthday by displaying a special logo on its homepage, in which a Goldberg-style contraption hoisted a U.S. flag and shot off a skyrocket.
 Watch it in action on YouTube.

 SCOOBY DOO!!!
 It doesn't matter what version it is, it is a GUARANTEE a Robinson Goldberg Contraption is going to show up at LEAST once an episode, and quite a few times in each movie.
 Unfortunately, they seldom work as planned.
-For example, in the newest incarnation, Fred's overly complicated plan successfully traps himself and the gang, leaving the monster standing there.
+For example, in one incarnation, Fred's overly complicated plan successfully traps himself and the gang, leaving the monster standing there.

 One later episode of Dexter's Laboratory began with Dexter trying to create "free energy" with his highest-of-high-tech new invention.
 It fails.
 The plot quickly shifts to an unwanted visit to his grandfather's house... where the old man succeeded in creating free energy with one of these.